JustinGOSSES/spoken-floodplain/README.md

   - description: Observable notebook that asks for location & speech permissions that tells you a bit about the top layer of the geology you're standing on.
 This code could be used as a starting point for this project.

 #### Permissions On Start Issues
 Location sharing and text-to-speech require the user to actively approve each time the page is loaded.
 Some people may set defaults to stop the page from even asking for permission.
 Others may have set their browser to only ask once.
 The typical default behavior is to ask on each page load.

 This variation in potential user behavior and browser configurations needs to be included in design.
+Learnings of what settings need to be changed and best way to give instructions to users will likely be built up over time based on learnings.

-#### Potential Technology Issues that Could Require More Time than Hackathon
+#### Potential Technology Issues that Could Require More Time than Hackathon so Where Derisked Before Hackathon
-- [Confirmed not an issue] Size of Geojson files
+- [Confirmed not an unsolvable issue] Size of Geojson files
   - Was worried that the total size of the geojson files would make page load so slow as to be unworkable.
 Loaded a few of them into an Observable notebook.
 There was a wait but nothing unworkable.
 There's likely ways to improve page load time further, so a surmountable issue.
 - [Confirmed not an issue] Whether location sharing permission granting works only once or the entire time a page is loaded.
   - Messed around in an Obserbable notebook.
 Once you give permission, looks like the web api for location can be set up to continuously gives location and speed and bearing are optional requests.

 #### Privacy Concerns to be Addressed in User Interface
 Sometimes people will have location sharing turned off in their browswer as they don't want to share location data.
-The page will need to tell people that
+The page will need to tell people what tracking is and is not active on the page.
-(1) this page won't actually share any of your location data, just use it locally on the page (2) let them know that they may see browser messages about sharing data as the browser is not able to tell the difference between (a) location data that is just used on the page on their device and (b) location data that is sent back to some server.

 #### Accuracy & Legal Concerns
-Due to the potential decisions made with this data, there will need to be a click through screen with a disclaimer like on other products with similar data.
+Due to the potential decisions made with this data, there will need to be a disclaimer message like on other products with similar data stating that they should only use authoritative and recent data from FEMA before making any engineering or legal decisions.

-### Potential Configuration Variables

-- How often location is checked
-- What information is provided to user as speech.
-  - Is this configurable in terms of more or less information.
-  - Can this be configured to vary based on how close to floodplain?